januschung/januschung.github.io/docs/index.md

 ??? tip "Beer"
     :fontawesome-solid-beer-mug-empty:

     One of my life goals is to drink as many type of beer as possible.
 I might have tried over 500 different beers so far.
-Besides drinking, I am a beer glass collector.
+Besides drinking, I am also a beer glass collector.
 ??? tip "Photography"
     :material-camera:

     I used to take a lot of pictures with my Sony Alpha A900.
 During that period of time, people portrait and wedding documentary were my favorite.
-It was my honor to help two of my best friends and one of my primary classmate to capture their big moments.
+It was my honor to help two of my best friends and one of my primary school classmate to capture their big moments.
 I will upload some of my work in the coming future.
 ??? tip "Hi-Fi"
     :material-speaker::material-speaker: